-Technical indicators are a click away on the chart, in the technical indicators menu, but there are so many options – do their signals provide the same value?
+Technical indicators are a click away on the chart, in the technical indicators menu, but there are so many options, it can be difficult to understand the best indicators for day trading.
+Do their signals provide the same value?
 No. Some of the indicators are more important than others, and we want to show you three of the most potent indicators that can help you predict the stock price with more accuracy.
 Here they are:

 The main function of the MA is to average the stock price over a determined period.
 As the price fluctuates, its MA goes up or down as well.
 It is particularly important to watch the MA angle – if the indicator goes horizontally, then there is a sideways trend, and if there is a visible angle, then the price is trending.
 MAs with lower periods (fast MAs) are more volatile, while the ones with higher periods (slow MAs) tend to be smoother.